5jt/dyalog-cookbook/manuscript/12_help.md

 ## Creating a new help system

 `Markdown2Help` comes with a function `CreateStub` that will create a new help system for us.
-All we need is to find a good name which is not in use.
+All we need to do is finding a good name which is not in use.
 The obvious candidate is "MyHelp", so we execute this statement:

 ~~~
 #.Markdown2Help.CreateStub '#.MyHelp'